Terry Locke: Background

 Terry Locke was born in Auckland and grew up in the suburb of Sandringam, the youngest of three children.
 He attended St Peter's College where he was in the same class as Sam Hunt and was taught "for two important senior years" by K O Arvidson.
 He was dux of the college in 1964 and in 1965 was awarded a Junior National University Scholarship.
 In 1965 Locke attended Holy Name Seminary in Christchurch and then commenced a degree in English and Mathematics at Auckland University, eventually completing a PhD in English.
-His doctoral thesis was on the subject, The Antagonistic City: A Design for Urban Imagery in Seven American Poets.
+His doctoral thesis, supervised by Wystan Curnow, was on the subject, The Antagonistic City: A Design for Urban Imagery in Seven American Poets.
 During that time he was also a social activist and was involved in the foundation of Youthline with Father Felix Donnelly.
-He was the Director of Youthline and was involved in other social and Catholic initiatives.
+He was the director of Youthline and was involved in other social and Catholic initiatives.
 He later wrote a history of Youthline.

 Academic

 While completing his PhD and afterwards, Locke lectured from time to time in the English Department at Auckland University over a period of nine years (1970–76 and 1980–83).
 He was editor of Rapport for four years.

-In 1971-72 he was a visiting Research Fellow at Yale University while working on his PhD thesis.
+In 1971-72 he was a visiting research fellow at Yale University while working on his PhD thesis.
 He also taught at secondary school level for twelve years.
-Since the beginning of 1997, he has worked in the Arts and Language Education Department of the School of Education at Waikato University, where he trains secondary English teachers and pursues academic interests in such areas as "professionalism, 'new technologies', the construction of English and educational reform".
+From 1997 to 2017 he worked in the Arts and Language Education Department of the School of Education at Waikato University, where he trained secondary English teachers and pursued academic interests in such areas as "professionalism, 'new technologies', the construction of English and educational reform".